Oros42/firefox_change_prefs/README.md

 # firefox_change_prefs
 Change parameters in firefox for better privacy.

-When you open firefox, by default, it's connect to :
+When you open firefox, by default, it connects to :
 ```
 nb DNS request : domain
 1 : www.mozilla.org.